Auto Portability - Frequently-Asked Questions (FAQs)

 A secondary benefit to employers is the increase in financial wellness experienced by their employees as they preserve their savings and accumulate larger account balances over time.

 Yes.
 In general, the benefits of ‘frictionless portability’ can be applied to accounts of all sizes.
 EBRI, the retirement industry’s premier research institute has recently published its ‘Auto Portability Scenario’ that quantifies these broader benefits, indicating that perfect auto portability for accounts of all sizes would retain an additional $2T in retirement assets, as measured in today’s dollars.
+However, the guidance received from the Department of Labor is specific to accounts subject to a Mandatory Distribution (currently, those below $5,000).

 The “heart and soul” of RCH Auto Portability, the auto portability solution introduced by Retirement Clearinghouse, is an electronic records matching technology that is used to Locate & Match℠ participant accounts across record-keeping platforms.